giridhar7632/colorScheme/README.md

 Let's start creating our React app.
 After setting up the above [repl](https://repl.it/@Giridharhackclu/color-scheme-generator-starter#README.md), click run button to start the live-server (it’ll take a moment to get running the first time).
 After running successfully, kick down the console, you can see `Hello world!` on the webpage.

 Then navigate to `src` folder and create a component `Color.js`.
 The `Color.js` component displays the colors on the page.
 Add the following code.
-The element with class `container` has it's styles in `index.css`.
-Don't forget too include classes to the elements through out the project.
+This is a basic react functional component that renders a `div` element with class `container`, which has it's styles in `index.css`.
+Don't forget to include classes to the elements through out the project.

 ```javascript
 import React from 'react'